fazrigading/NumericalMethods/README.md

 C is not in reduced-row echelon form because it violates conditions two and three.
 D is not in reduced-row echelon form because it violates condition four.
 In addition, the elementary row operations can be used to reduce matrix D into matrix B.

+### Algorithm
+1. Swap the rows so that all rows with all zero entries are on the bottom
+2. Swap the rows so that the row with the largest, leftmost nonzero entry is on top.
+3. Multiply the top row by a scalar so that top row's leading entry becomes 1.
+4. Add/subtract multiples of the top row to the other rows so that all other entries in the column containing the top row's leading entry are all zero.
+5. Repeat steps 2-4 for the next leftmost nonzero entry until all the leading entries are 1.
+6. Swap the rows so that the leading entry of each nonzero row is to the right of the leading entry of the row above it.

 ## Jacobi